Joseph Brummer: Biography

 Joseph (originally József) Brummer was born in Sombor, then in Hungary (now Serbia), in 1883.
 He studied applied arts in Szeged from 1897 on, and continued these studies in Budapest from 1899 on.
 Afterward, he studied at Munich before starting on his own as an artist in Budapest and Szeged.

-Together with his brothers Ernest (1891-1964) and Imre (died 1928), he moved to Paris in 1905.
+Together with his brothers Ernest (1891–1964) and Imre (died 1928), he moved to Paris in 1905.
 In 1906, Brummer and his brothers opened the Brummer Gallery in Paris at the Boulevard Raspail, where they sold African art, Japanese prints and pre-Columbian, mainly Peruvian art, alongside contemporary paintings and sculptures.

 During the autumn of 1908, he shared a studio space at Cité Falguière with avant-garde sculptor Joseph Csaky, who was also from Szeged and Budapest.
 Brummer studied sculpture under Jules-Felix Coutan, Auguste Rodin and in 1908 Henri Matisse.
 He also attended the Académie de la Grande Chaumière, and thus got to know contemporary artists.

+In 1911, Brummer married the Swedish ceramist and painter Beata Mårtensson.

 At the start of World War I, Joseph Brummer closed in Paris and moved to New York City.
 In 1921 he reopened a gallery at 43 East Fifty-Seventh Street in Manhattan.
 He specialized in medieval and Renaissance European art, and Classical, Ancient Egyptian, African, and pre-Columbian objects, but also hosted some of the earliest exhibitions of modern European art in the United States.
 It stayed in business until 1949, two years after Joseph's death.

 A major part of his private art collection was bought by the Metropolitan Museum of Art in 1947.
 A second part of the Joseph Brummer art collection, still over 2400 lots, was sold in 1949 by Parke-Bernet Galleries.

-The final part, 600 pieces that remained in the family, were sold in Zurich in October 1979.
-These pieces were eventually inherited by Ernest Brummer's widow, Ella Bache Brummer.
+The final part, 600 pieces that remained in the family, were eventually inherited by Ernest Brummer's widow, Ella Bache Brummer.
+They were sold in Zurich in October 1979.
 Their value was estimated at $10 million.

 From 1931 until 1948, Brummer had owned the Guennol Lioness; in 2007 it was the most expensive sculpture ever sold at auction.

 In 1909 Brummer had his portrait painted by Henri Rousseau. and by Anne Goldthwaite in 1915.
 In 1993, the Rousseau portrait was sold by Christie's for £2,971,500 ($4,421,592).
 It is currently owned by the National Gallery.